tascha/ConnectedLib/2_what_is_a_community_partnership/22_how_libraries_can_help_their_partners.md

 A library with an active teen population can provide a ready-made audience for the partners’ activities.
 They can also help bridge the “trust gap” that new youth-serving organizations may face when they try to offer new services to an audience that is not familiar with them.[^1]

 <div class="table-format case-study"><span class="title"><h5>THE NATIONAL VETERANS ART MUSEUM</h5></span>
-Chicago Public Library’s YOUmedia program and the <a href="http://www.nvam.org">National Veterans Art Museum</a> made their first connection through Hive Chicago.
+<p>Chicago Public Library’s YOUmedia program and the <a href="http://www.nvam.org">National Veterans Art Museum</a> made their first connection through Hive Chicago.
 The museum hosted weekly art programs in the library’s teen space, which was more centrally located and had an established teen community.
-Museum staff modified their workshop programming to suit YOUmedia’s “drop-in” style.
+Museum staff modified their workshop programming to suit YOUmedia’s “drop-in” style.</p>
 <iframe width="740" height="400" border="none" src="https://www.youtube.com/embed/CkqyRzRehbM"></iframe>
+<p style="text-align:center;">inPOINTS, "<a href="https://www.youtube.com/embed/CkqyRzRehbM"><b>Connected Learning is: Shared Purpose</b></a>," 4:07, 2015.</p>

 <ul><li><b>A Partnership Tale: YOUMedia and the National Veterans Art Museum</b>.
 (Christine Bespalec-Davis, 2014).
 Young Adult Library Services, 2014(Fall), 18–19</li><li><a href="https://www.chipublib.org/news/youmedia-to-visit-the-national-veterans-art-museum/"><b>YOUmedia to Visit the National Veterans Art Museum</b></a>.
 (2014, Chicago Public Library).</li></ul></div>

 ### Libraries can provide resources for partners